PF2-pasteur-fr/checkMyIndex/README.md

 ## About checkMyIndex

 This tool has been developed at the Transcriptome & Epigenome Platform of the Biomics pole by Hugo Varet (<hugo.varet@pasteur.fr>).
+Please note that *checkMyIndex* is provided without any guarantees as to its accuracy.